Eontec/eontec.github.io/_posts/2023-09-13-Black-Guild-V6C7.md

 "I would love to do five or six inhumane experiments on human beings.
 I've thought about getting out of here and going back into the underground.
 But...... the current situation is not so bad.
 It's a great way to get a little extra money for my research, and I don't have to worry about Dojima-san's eyes on me."

 　Maki-san laughed.
-　I don't want you to say that you've thought about betraying me because it's bad for your heart.
+　I don't want you to say that you've thought about betraying us because it's bad for my heart.

 "By the way, Maki-san, I was wondering about your arm......."
 "Oh, this one."